alexaburchak/HMMProfiler/README.md

 - input_pairs:
   - fastq_path: Path to FASTQ file.
   - model_path: Path to the HMM profile file.
-- output_path: Directory where output files will be stored.
+- matches_outpath: Path to write all matches found by hmmsearch and their sequence information.
+- counts_outpath: Path to write all unique VH/VL pairs found in matches output and their frequency.
-- min_quality: Minimum quality score for filtering.
+- min_quality: Minimum quality score for FASTQ filtering.

 2. **Run the Script**:
 Assuming your config file is named pipe_configs.json, from the command line you can run: